Star Racer

-Star Racer is a reality-genre TV show which originally aired on Discovery Channel Canada in 2006.
+Star Racer is a Canadian reality television show which originally aired on Discovery Channel Canada in 2006.
 It has been airing from October 2008 on Discovery's HD Theater, partly filmed from Circuit Mont-Tremblant.
-Star Racer chronicles the discovery and episode-by-episode elimination of some of the top amateur drivers in Canada over a period of 8 weeks.
-Racers participate in weekly racing events on an odyssey to prove themselves as the top talent.
+Star Racer depicts the discovery and episode-by-episode elimination of amateur drivers in Canada over a period of eight weeks.
+Racers participate in weekly racing events in a competition to prove themselves as the top talent.
 Host Yannick Bisson sets the stakes, and is the liaison between the drivers, the judges, and the audience.
-Eight racers from the world of Kart racing and eight drivers from other racing disciplines vie for the title of "Star Racer" and a career-making prize.
+Eight kart racers and eight drivers from other racing disciplines vie for the title of "Star Racer" and a career-making prize.
 The prize is a ride in the Formula Mazda Championship Racing Series where they will test their skills against professional racers.